Proven-Paradox/shaper-system/Handbook.md

 When targeted by a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
 This increases the Upkeep of Lock On by 1.

 #### Overcharge
 If your healing would bring your target above maximum HP, the target gains [Shield](#shield-x) to the excess.
-Targets can only have one Shield from this Power; if a larger Shield would be applied by this Power, the smaller one fades immediately.
+Targets can only have one Shield from this Lesson; if a larger Shield would be applied by this Lesson, the smaller one fades immediately.
 The Shield also fades at the start of your next turn.

 #### Pickup
 When you heal an ally from 0 HP, add twice your Heart to the healing done.
 This benefit increases as you raise your Hero Tier: the additional healing increases by an amount equal to your twice your Heart each Hero Tier (so Heart x 4 at Hero Tier 2, Heart x 6 at Hero Tier 3, and so on).